insidae/website/content/26-04-2020/index.md

 <!--- NOTE: Still in quarantine due to COVID-19.
 I've been wanting to write this post for years. --->

-There's a list of topics I wanted to cover in this journal and vector graphics are near the top.
+There's a list of topics I wanted to cover in this journal and working with vector graphics is an interesting one.
 So today we'll take a look at what exactly vector graphics are and why they're such an important tool for web developers.

-As it happens, I've been looking for an excuse to practice illustrating something vector-based rather than bitmap for a while, and there's a subject near and dear to my heart that would be a perfect fit for this...
+As it happens, I've been looking for an excuse to practice illustrating something vector-based for a while, and there's a subject near and dear to my heart that would be a perfect fit for this...
 Vintage travel posters.

 <div class="note posters">
     <img class="poster" src="/Austria.jpg" alt="Holidays in Austria" />